Roasted Broccoli and Bacon Crustless Quiche

-- 3/4 cup (60 ml) whole milk
+- ¾ cup whole milk (180 ml)

-- 1/4 teaspoon coarse salt
+- ¼ teaspoon coarse salt

-- 1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

 - 1 tablespoon chopped fresh chives

 - Line a sheet pan with foil and place strips of bacon on top.
 Cook bacon in oven until browned and crispy, about 15 minutes.
 Transfer bacon to a plate lined with paper towels to drain.
 Roughly chop.